Do you want to know what it’s like to work as a Personal Trainer?

 And what is it like to work as a Personal Trainer with Goodlife?

-I recently approached one of our bigger clients, Goodlife Health Clubs, and put these very questions to their 400+ Personal Trainers.
+I recently put these questions to 400+ Goodlife Personal Trainers.

 What gets you out of bed in the morning?

-Giving to others and helping people Chang their lives for the better and them further helping others do the same. – Ray Brown, Nerang.
+Giving to others and helping people chang their lives for the better and them going on to help others do the same. – Ray Brown, Nerang.

 I enjoying hanging out with my friends all day!
 No seriously, I love the fact that you become a part of peoples day, week, routine and journey.
 I get to share the most amazing results my clients get and experience throughout their training. – Angela Thomas, Kingsway